Alba (given name)

-Alba is a unisex given name of Latin origin meaning "white".
+Alba is a unisex given name of Latin origin meaning "dawn".
 In Spanish and Italian the name means sunrise or "dawn".
 In Spanish and Italian speaking countries it is considered to be a female name.
-It can also be used as a Spanish surname, as in the actress Jessica Alba, or a title, as in the Spanish Dukedom of Alba.
+It can also be used as a surname (as in the actress Jessica Alba) or as a title (as in the Spanish Dukedom of Alba).
 It may also be considered a feminine version of Albert or Albinus or of names beginning with the Germanic Alf.

-Alba is also the Scottish Gaelic name for Scotland and the alba is a subgenre of Occitan lyric poetry.
+Alba is also the Scottish Gaelic name for Scotland, and the alba is a subgenre of Occitan lyric poetry.